What Hazards of Scaffolding Workers Face?

 Talk to a Scaffolding Collapse Attorney

 If you or someone you love has been injured due to faulty scaffolding, falls from scaffolding, items falling from scaffolding, or electrocution while working on scaffolding, contact our scaffolding accident lawyers for a free consultation.
 Some employers provide worker’s compensation to insulate themselves from liability.
 However, this may not shield them if it is fake workers comp or when the employer has been grossly negligent.
-Furthermore, if there is a third party such as another company, property owner, or non-employee involved in the incident, they may be liable for causing your injuries.
+Furthermore, if a third party such as another company, property owner, or non-employee causes the injury, you may be eligible to file a worker’s compensation third-party claim.
 Call us today for a free consultation at (713) 932-0777.
 We charge no fees unless we make a recovery in your case.